 Finding ways to print payroll checks online for free is a good option if you have employees who prefer checks over direct deposits; however, free services are generally limited—some only allow one check per day.
 All you need is a printer, check stock, and magnetic ink, and you can usually print within minutes.

 If you need payroll software with more sophisticated features than free providers offer, try Gusto.
 It has automated payroll processing, electronic tax payments, and allows you to pay employees through direct deposit and check for free.
-And during these challenging times, Gusto has cut its Core Pricing by 50% to help small businesses get through this pandemic with one less thing to worry about.
-Visit Gusto to learn more today.
+Sign up for a free 30-day trial today.